 In developing our Behavior Style Profile, we combined our work and experience with the original research of Jung, Marston, Merrill and Reid.
 We wanted the profile to be easy to use, understandable and accurate in self-perception.
 We use the terms Controller, Stabilizer, Analyzer and Persuader to describe the primary patterns of behavior that individuals exhibit.
 We reference these behavior patterns as Behavior Style.
-We have found that these Style names elicit fewer initial negative reactions than other terms.

-In our Profile, all Styles have equal value, and all Styles have strengths.
+In our model, all Styles have equal value, and all Styles have strengths.
 Through our presentations, we have learned that focusing on the strengths of each Style reduces the tendency to label or categorize individuals, and instead provides tools for working effectively with others.